 This was a godsend during the height of the pandemic.
 And even before, it was been appealing to anyone who spent long, focused hours at study or work.
 Millennials, in particular, have whole-heartedly embraced this paradigm shift.

 All this has left restaurant owners facing a number of unprecedented decisions.

-The Rise and Rise of Food Delivery Services
+The Rise of Food Delivery Services

 Although McKinsey predicts the increase in food delivery services will slow down and stabilize in the next five years, the delivery apps business model has been huge – 94 Billion in 2019, to be exact.
 This potential revenue would have historically gone to the restaurant industry entirely but is now divided between the delivery app makers, restaurants, and other third parties involved.